Rocky Linux Documentation¶

 - Website interface localisation: if you choose another language, for example Français, you will note that the interface, for example the 'Next' and 'Previous' navigators, will be localised.

 - Content: translating content is an ongoing (significant) task.
 Not all content is translated into all languages yet.
 Any pages that have been translated (into the language selected) will be seen in the chosen language, those that have not will fall back to the default language English.
 If you want to contribute to the community through translations the documentation team would love to hear from you — see below for details.

 Not all functionality may be available in all languages, this is a limitation of the underlying MkDocs modules available.

-If you want to quickly find specific information/document the documentation site has a full-text search capability.
-Simply start typing in the 'Search' entry field in the top menu bar and the site will return drill down search results.
+If you want to quickly find specific information or documents, the documentation site has full-text search capability.
+Start typing in the 'Search' entry field in the top menu bar and the site will return drill down search results.

 If this is your first time visiting the Rocky Linux Documentation site then likely you are new to Rocky Linux and you are itching to install it!
 No problem, jump on over to the Installing Rocky Linux page for detailed instructions.

 If you get stuck and have a question the Rocky Linux community is there to help.
-Visit the community forum and you can search for solution and post your own questions to the community.
+Visit the community forum and you can search for solutions or post your own questions to the community.